rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 ````

 Line 7 generates a stream of random numbers.
 How many random numbers?
 However
 many you need.
-If you call randoms.forEach(System.out::println), the program will
+If you call `randoms.forEach(System.out::println)`, the program will
 print random numbers until you kill it.
 Later in the chapter, you’ll learn about operations
-like limit() to turn the infinite stream into a finite stream.
+like `limit()` to turn the infinite stream into a finite stream.

-Line 8 gives you more control. iterate() takes a seed or starting value as the first
+Line 8 gives you more control. `iterate()` takes a seed or starting value as the first
 parameter.
-This is the fi rst element that will be part of the stream.
+This is the first element that will be part of the stream.
 The other parameter is a
 lambda expression that gets passed the previous value and generates the next value.
 As with
 the random numbers example, it will keep on producing odd numbers as long as you need
 them.

-_Note: If you try to call System.out.println(stream), you’ll get something like
+_Note: If you try to call `System.out.println(stream)`, you’ll get something like
 `java.util.stream.ReferencePipeline$3@4517d9a3`.
 This is different than
 a Collection where you see the contents.
 You don’t need to know this for
 the exam.
 We mention it so that you aren’t caught by surprise when writing